dijital20/pytexas2022-data-types/Notes.md

     Speaker Notes:
     Dictionaries are awesome and powerful.
 They are flexible mapping that allow you to associate a piece of immutable data with some other piece of data (which can be mutable or immutable).
 The value of the key is important because it is expected to be unique and significant for location.
-The value can be anything.
+The associated value, on the other hand, can be anything.

-    Dictionaries are so useful that they are used all over the Python landscapes.
+    Dictionaries are so useful that they are used all over the Python landscape.
 Instances of objects created from classes contain a dictionary inside to track the instance state, namespaces like globals(), locals(), a loaded module, etc all expose dictionaries that you can use to access and iterate values.

     Unfortunately, in my opinion, dictionaries get a little overused, and can be daunting when they are nested to multiple layers.

     I prefer to use dictionaries in places where the structure (the collection of keys) is more fluid.
-For places where a dictionary should contain specific keys, a namedtuple, class, or dataclass-decorated class would be far more useful.
+For places where a dictionary should contain specific keys, a namedtuple, class, or dataclass-decorated class would be far more useful for ensuring that deterministic state.
  -->

 ---